valesalmon/Labnotebook_Salmon/_posts/2024-04-12-PocID_COTS_RAPID.md

 ## PCR Gel protocol
 DNA was assessed with a 1.5% agarose gel in 1x TAE buffer (2.25g agarose in 150ml of 1X TAE, Tris base, acetic acid and EDTA) run at for 40 mins at 66 V and stained with Biotium GelGreen Nucleic Acid Gel Stain (10,000X in Water Fisher Cat NC9728313).

-### Gel Samples
 ### Gel Results

 ![Pocillopora mtORF PCR and Pocillopora gDNA 4/12/24](https://github.com/hputnam/Putnam_Lab_Notebook/blob/master/images/20240412_mtORF_gDNA_gel_Pocillopora.png?raw=true)

 [Pocillopora mtORF PCR and Pocillopora gDNA Gel results 4/12/24](https://github.com/hputnam/Putnam_Lab_Notebook/blob/master/images/20240412_mtORF_gDNA_gel_Pocillopora.png?raw=true)

-Bands of ~1000 bp are present in all samples except the negative control
+Bands of ~1000 bp are present in all samples except the negative control for the mtORF amplicons.

+Bands of HMW were present for all of the gDNA.